 Carlos Quesada (CIET, Faculty of Microbiology, University of Costa Rica, Costa Rica)

 Josefina Campos (Centro de Referencia Regional PulseNet AL y C, Argentina)

 Steve Baker (Oxford University Clinical Research Unit, Ho Chi Minh City, Vietnam)

 Simon Harris (Wellcome Trust Sanger Institute, UK)

 How to apply

-Applicants should be clinical molecular biologists or microbiologists working in resource-limited Latin American or Caribbean countries.
+Applicants should be clinical molecular biologists or microbiologists working in Latin American or Caribbean countries.
 Applicants should also have training in standard microbiology lab techniques (pipetting, handling of biological samples, etc.).
 There are 20 places available and the course will be held in English.